James Koh

-James Koh Cher Siang (born 5 February 1942) is a Singaporean former civil servant and he was the chairman of the Urban Redevelopment Authority (1981–1987) and the Housing and Development Board (2007–2016).
+James Koh Cher Siang (Note: Chinese: see Chinese name and romanisations) (born 5 February 1942) is a Singaporean former civil servant and he was the chairman of the Urban Redevelopment Authority (1981–1987) and the Housing and Development Board (2007–2016).

 Koh served as a director of DBS Bank (1981–1996), National Kidney Foundation (2005–2007), Singapore Airlines (2005–2011), United Overseas Land (2005–2012), CapitaMall Trust (2009–2013) and United Overseas Bank (2012–2021).

 Early life and education

-On 5 February 1946, Koh was born, and his family lived in a shophouse on Fisher Street, located in Clarke Quay.
+On 5 February 1946, James Koh Cher Siang was born, and his family lived in a shophouse on Fisher Street, located in Clarke Quay.
 His father left his first wife and two children and migrated to Singapore from China.
 Working as a shopkeeper, his father sold souvenirs in his own shop along Change Alley.
 His mother was the second wife, and Koh had two other siblings — a brother and a sister.

 In 1952, Koh and his family moved to a government flat built by the Singapore Improvement Trust, located on Kim Pong Road in Tiong Bahru.
 Koh received his early education at Tiong Bahru Primary School, and later Outram Secondary School, where he graduated with a School Certificate of Commercial Education of the London Chamber of Commerce and Industry.
 As Koh could not progress to university with his current qualifications, he worked as a stenographer at the East Asiatic Company, while taking night classes at the Adult Education Board (now merged to form the Institute of Technical Education) to obtain a Senior Cambridge.
 Eventually, Koh studied at Raffles Institution.

 In 1966, Koh was chosen by the Public Service Commission as one of the first nine President's Scholars, (Note: Namely, Lee Yock Suan, Chia Chee Liong, Barry Henry Patrick Desker, Mark Hong Tat Soon, Lee Choon Huat, Leong Yu Kiang, Sim Yong Chan, and Tan Leng Cheo.) after Singapore gained independence in 1965.
 Koh enrolled into the University of Oxford, and studied in the Balliol College.
 In 1969, he graduated with a Bachelor of Arts in politics, philosophy and economics.

 In 1973, Koh graduated from the University of Oxford with a Master of Arts in politics, philosophy and economics, and in 1974, he graduated with a Master of Public Administration from Harvard University.